 1. Designer games

 Eurogames started the trend of exposing and branding the designer.
 (Although now everybody does it.)
-Some of them (you probably heard of Reiner Knizia, Uwe Rosenberg, Klaus Teuber, Jamey Stegmaier and Klaus-Jürgen Wrede among others) became quite famous and used their following to launch other games also designed by them.
+Some of them (you probably heard of Reiner Knizia, Uwe Rosenberg, Klaus Teuber, Jamey Stegmaier, and Klaus-Jürgen Wrede among others) became quite famous and used their following to launch other games also designed by them.

 2. Reliance on luck is minimal

 Eurogames rely on skill rather than luck.
-Although there may still be some random factors involved (drawing of cards or tiles, setup of the board or victory conditions), these factors do not affect the outcome of the game, but diversify the gameplay and increase replay ability.
+Although there may still be some random factors involved (drawing of cards or tiles, setup of the board or victory conditions), these factors do not affect the outcome of the game, but diversify the gameplay and increase replay value.

 If there is a random factor, it usually happens before the player acts, so he has enough time to think and react.
 For example – in Carcassonne player draws a random terrain tile and then decides where to place it.
-In Catan, dice throw decides about resource distribution, but after that it’s player’s choice how to spend them.
+In Catan, dice throw decides about resource distribution, but after that, it’s player’s choice of how to spend them.

-It is not unusual for games to be given a re-branding as a completely different theme (for example Catan: Star Trek uses outposts and Starbases as settlements and Dilithium, Tritanium, Oxygen and Food as resources), but the gameplay mechanics stay exactly the same.
+It is not unusual for games to be given a re-branding as a completely different theme (for example Catan: Star Trek uses outposts and Starbases as settlements and Dilithium, Tritanium, Oxygen and Food as resources), but the gameplay mechanics stay the same.

 4. Players do not get eliminated

-Games can’t drag on forever, but are limited by either victory points or depletion of resources, turns or tiles.
+Games can’t drag on forever but are limited by either victory points or depletion of resources, turns, or tiles.
 Therefore, they are easier to plan an evening around, because you always know how long it takes to finish a game.
 Most of eurogames try to hit the “movie-length” sweet spot of around 1-2 hours per game.